-In a post on its Security Blog yesterday Google announced that from July onwards, Chrome will mark all HTTP sites as “not secure”.
-This change will come into play with the release of Chrome 68, and is the latest in a large chain of steps that Google has taken to drive HTTPS adoption across the web.
+Chrome 68’s release in July 2018 gives publishers a major push to switch to HTTPS.
+On its Security Blog, Google recently announced that all HTTP sites will be marked as “not secure”.
+It’s the latest in a large chain of steps that Google has taken to drive HTTPS adoption across the web.

-Here is how the omnibox will look in Chrome 68 compared to current versions:
+Here’s what the omnibox will look like in Chrome 68 compared to previous versions:

-We have also written extensively on HTTPS in the past, whether that was about the impact that WPA2 had on HTTPS, the wider role HTTPS plays in a free web, or why even websites without forms need to migrate.
+For more information on the importance of migrating to HTTPS, see our articles on the impact that WPA2 had on HTTPS, the wider role HTTPS plays in a free web, or why websites without forms even need to migrate.

-Marfeel will continue to keep you updated on the latest developments like these, so be sure to subscribe to updates from our newsletter using the form below:
+We will continue to keep you updated on the latest developments like these, so be sure to subscribe to updates from our newsletter in the form below: